adreena/SemanticRoleMiner/REAMDE.md

                   partmod(Tanks-1, used-2)
                   ...

-My chanlleng is using both of these formats and create meaningful triples (rdf) for further query purposes and building machine readable strucre out of them. in other words, changes this sentence to machine interpretable format !
+My challenge is using both of these formats and creating meaningful triples (rdf) for further query purposes and building machine readable strucre out of them. in other words, changing this sentence to machine interpretable format !

 ------------------------------------

- First Step:
+ *First Step:

   finding root predicate root(ROOT,verb) from stanford output. and finding its corresponding argmuments from Senna output.

   why root? root is main joint node , connecting all other nodes together, once the root of the sentence is found, main subject and object are targeted.